harness/developer-hub/docs/chaos-engineering/use-harness-ce/chaos-faults/kubernetes/pod/pod-jvm-sql-latency.md

 ![Pod JVM SQL Latency](./static/images/pod-jvm-sql-latency.png)

 ### Use cases
-Pod JVM sql latency:
+Pod JVM SQL latency:
 - Simulate database latency to evaluate how the application handles slower SQL queries, assess system performance under delayed database responses, and identify potential bottlenecks in handling high volumes of requests.
 - Test the impact of SQL query latency on the end-user experience, ensuring the application behaves gracefully under slower response times.
-This can include validating timeouts, retries, or fallback mechanisms to maintain a seamless user experience.
+This includes validating timeouts, retries, and fallback mechanisms to maintain a seamless user experience.
 - Ensure that the application can handle delayed SQL queries without failing.
 Test timeout configurations, error-handling strategies, and automatic recovery processes to verify that the system can withstand latency-induced delays without causing critical failures.

 ### Mandatory tunables